components.models

 .

-It supports both local model inference via llama.cpp and remote inference via OpenAI’s API.
+It supports both local model inference via llama.cpp or Ollama and remote inference via OpenAI’s API.

-The module manages LLM initialisation and selection to power the drug name standardisation pipeline, with support for:
+The module manages LLM initialisation and selection to power the source term standardisation pipeline, with support for:

 - Local model inference using quantized GGUF models